Statement Addressing Emergency Response and Evacuation Procedures

 notifications that have been collaboratively developed and agreed upon by UCCS PD, campus

-Emergency Management, University Relations and appropriate policy level personnel.
+Emergency Management, University Communications and Media Relations and appropriate policy level personnel.
 The

 development of these notifications facilitates faster dissemination.
 Pre-scripted notifications